 The membership of the AMPARO Advocacy has no limits on size and consists of ordinary members and other classes as follows-

-- Ordinary membership shall be open to people from a non-English speaking background with disability.
+- Ordinary membership shall be open to people from a a culturally and linguistically diverse background with disability.
 Ordinary members have voting rights and are eligible for management committee membership

 - Associate members shall be open to all people who support the mission and objects of the Association and who apply for and are accepted for membership of the Association.
 Associate members have voting rights and are eligible for management committee membership.